wizardofki-mage/Student-Information-System/README.md

 Since it satisfies and exceeds the requirements of the Chapter 8 Exercise 1 in this textbook, I'm releasing my solution on GitHub.

 ## Room for improvement
-- I could polish the interface a little more and even add a GUI later when I start to learn about Java Swing components.
-- I could eventually program it so that the user can add and delete dinosaurs when I learn how to do that.
-- I could save the dinosaur "database" to a file and read it from a file after I learn how to do that.
+- After adding the second student, upon adding subsequent students, the program says the student ID is already there.
+However, the student is still successfully added to the BST and displays when the option to display all students is selected from the menu and when the student is searched for by ID number.
+- After adding about three students' grades, the program says the student with the highest average is the last student to have grades entered.

 ## Release date
 19 Aug, 2026

 ## Sources
+- I figured out the code for public boolean isFullBinaryTree() and its helper method entirely on my own after writing some pseudo code on a sheet of scratch paper.
+- I wrote the recursive BST insert(E e) method and its recursive helper method on my own after drawing a picture, writing a little pseudocode, and letting my subconscious work on it while I slept.
+- I wrote the recursive find method in StudentBST on my own based on my insert method.
+- I wrote the recursive delete() method in the StudentBST class on my own.
 - My implementation for List, AbstractList, and ArrayList closely follows those of the textbook (Liang, 2024).
 - The Tree<E> interface that extends Collection closely follows the textbook (Liang, 2024).
-- The getHeight() method that I went with and that works is based on the one found on stackoverflow.com
+- The StudentBST's getHeight() method that I went with and that works is based on the one found on stackoverflow.com
+- The nested if/else structure in the private int countLeaves(Treenode<E> root) helper method is based on the nested if/else statements from this source: https://www.youtube.com/watch?v=7ZWH0ZbUIcs
+- The compareTo() method in the Student class is based on the syntax of compareTo() in section 21.6 of my textbook (Liang, 2024).

 ## Works Cited
 - Liang, Y. Daniel.
 Introduction to Java Programming and Data Structures.
 13th ed., Pearson Education Limited, 2024.